-425 Our overall vision is that the Svalbox platform will facilitate free and easy access to all the collected data elements.
+- 420 Our overall vision is that the Svalbox platform will facilitate free and easy access to all the collected data elements.
 This innovative approach building on FAIR (i.e. findable, accessible, inter-operable and re-usable) data principles (Mons et al., 2017) and the open data movement will exponentially enhance the use of Svalbox DOMs beyond UNIS and contribute to squeezing out more information from already collected data.
-This approach applies not just to the data sets, but also tools to be used.
-Both StoryMaps and Petrel are licensed software, though with 430 academic rates (Petrel is, for instance, at the time being available for free for academic institutions like UNIS).
-In the future, we envision testing and potentially adopting open-source solutions for the entire Svalbox value chain.
-The ongoing digitization efforts of the subsurface (e.g., Nguyen et al., 2020), of vital importance for many geoenergy applications (e.g., petroleum exploration & production, CO2 storage, geothermal energy, gas and nuclear waste storage), will be able to use DOMs from a range of lithologies to test and train algorithms to facilitate the 435 (semi-)automatic interpretation of the outcrops, including machine learning and big data analyses.
+The ongoing digitization efforts of the subsurface (e.g., Nguyen et al., 2020), of vital importance for many geo-energy applications (e.g. - 425 petroleum exploration & production, CO2 storage, geothermal energy, gas and nuclear waste storage), will be able to use DOMs from a range of lithologies to test and train algorithms to facilitate the (semi-)automatic interpretation of the outcrops, including machine learning and big data analyses.
 Furthermore, geoscientists will ideally be able to put together all Svalbox elements into thematic virtual field trips at a click of a button.
 Similarly, educators at UNIS and beyond can already now use Svalbox elements to generate online and class-based course modules.
-As an example, UNIS staff is currently involved in developing two course modules, "Deep-time paleoclimate in the Svalbard rock record" and "Petroleum systems of Svalbard", to be offered also to 440 students not physically in Svalbard.
+As - 430 an example, UNIS staff is currently involved in developing two course modules, "Deep-time paleoclimate in the Svalbard rock record" and "Petroleum systems of Svalbard", to be offered also to students not physically in Svalbard.